Breaking the $\tau_{\rm T}-f$ degeneracy of the kinetic Sunyaev Zel'dovich cosmology in redshift space: Introduction

-In the following sections, we will first use Fisher matrix technique to reveal the severe $\tauT-f$ degeneracy on linear scales.
-By combining the dipole and octopole of the pairwise kSZ power spectrum in redshift space, the degeneracy can be broken in a limited level.
+In the following sections, we will first use Fisher matrix technique to reveal the severe $\tauT-f$ degeneracy on linear scales, and by combining the dipole and octopole of the pairwise kSZ power spectrum in redshift space, the degeneracy can be broken in a limited level.
 Then, by developing non-linear kSZ models, we extend the Fisher matrix analysis to non-linear scales and find that the degeneracy can be broken in a dramatic level therein.
-This is the main result of this paper, and it is made more solid by being verified alternatively with a Monte Carlo Markov Chain (MCMC) analysis on mock galaxy catalogs from simulations.
-In summary, we will show how $\tauT$ and $f$ can be simultaneously constrained with the kSZ effect alone if we work on non-linear scales in redshift space, and it naturally benefits the cosmological applications of this effect in the future.
+This is the main result of this paper, and it is made more solid by being verified alternatively with a Monte Carlo Markov Chain (MCMC) analysis on mock galaxy catalogs from simulations. {After this, we discuss the impact of the unknown non-linear density bias on our results and find that it heavily weakens the level of the degeneracy breaking, unless a tight prior on the non-linear bias is given by extra data like galaxy clustering or weak lensing.
+In summary, this work will show how $\tauT$ and $f$ can be simultaneously constrained with the kSZ effect alone if we work on non-linear scales in redshift space, and it naturally benefits the cosmological applications of this effect in the future.
+Although the robustness of the conclusion is weakened by the non-linear galaxy density bias, it still highlights the importance of studying the kSZ effect on non-linear scales, including the development of an accuracy non-linear kSZ model.}

 The rest of this paper will be organized as follows.
 In Sec.~\ref{sec:models} we present the developed theoretical kSZ models.
 In Sec.~\ref{sec:mock} we introduce the mock galaxy catalogs constructed from simulations.
 In Sec.~\ref{sec:method} we present the methodologies adopted in our work, including the measurements of the pairwise kSZ power spectra from the mock catalogs, the Fisher matrix analysis and the MCMC analysis.
 In Sec.~\ref{sec:result} we show the results and Sec.~\ref{sec:discussion} is dedicated to conclusion and discussion.